CodeFreezr/crac/README.md

-# CRaCC
-CRaCC - Code-Riddles and -Challenges, -Collections:
+# Code Riddles & Collections, short: crc

-A polyglot List of Code-Riddles, Challenges, -Collections, -Puzzles, -Examples and -Snippets and more about plain sourcecode.
-Because code is poem, so cracc is like poetry slam.
+A polyglot List of Code-Riddles, Challenges, -Collections, -Puzzles, -Playgrounds, -Examples and -Snippets and more about plain sourcecode.
+Because code is poem, so crc is like poetry slam.

 ---
 For the moment it's just about  collecting all the stuff, perhaps later we will elevate this to an awesome-style list.
 Pleas feel free to new proposal via issue or better via pull request.